TFAGaming/DiscordJS-V14-Bot-Template/README.md

 - The user commands are built-in Discord commands, and to execute a user command, right-click on a Discord user profile, Apps, and then select a command.
 - The message commands are built-in Discord commands, and to execute a message command, right-click on a message, Apps, and then select a command.

-This project also handles components.
-For now, there are only Buttons and Select menus.
+This project also handles components; Buttons, Modal submits, Select menus (any type).

 Did you like my project?
 Click on the star button (⭐️) right above your screen, thank you!